 Find the Proper HDMI Cable Type

-Purchasing an HDMI cable can be confusing because there are so many on the market, so it’s important to understand exactly what type of cable you need as well as the specific cable requirements of the equipment you own and wish to connect.
-HDMI ConnectorsTechnology continues to produce smarter TVs, so that cable requirements, features and characteristics change too.
+Purchasing an HDMI cable can be confusing because there are so many on the market.
+It’s important to understand exactly what type of cable you need and the specific cable requirements of the equipment you own and wish to connect.
+As technology continues to produce smarter TVs, cable requirements, features, and characteristics change, too.

-An HDMI cable is meant to connect HDMI compatible devices to each other such as home theater devices including HDTV receivers, a/v receivers and HD DVD players for example.
-Audio and visual data is transferred within the one cable at resolutions of up to 1080p.
-This is the most basic of available cable types and currently one of the most common.
+An HDMI cable is meant to connect HDMI-compatible devices to each other, such as home theater devices, including HDTV receivers, A/V receivers, and HD DVD players.
+Audio and visual data are transferred within one cable at resolutions of up to 1080p.
+This is the most basic of available cable types and is currently one of the most common.

 High speed HDMI with Ethernet Cables

-The speed transfer is higher with these cables because of the Ethernet capability which will allow you to share web browsing across multiple devices.
-Resolution can be up to 4 times faster than those required for 1080p, refresh rates are faster, gaming is faster and it will also support Deep Color.
+These cables offer a faster speed transfer because of their Ethernet capability, which allows you to share web browsing across multiple devices.
+Resolution can be up to four times faster than those required for 1080p, refresh rates are faster, gaming is faster, and they will also support Deep Color.
 These cables are great for gamers.

 HDMI Cables for In-Wall Installations